 - Stand with your hip close to the table, so that your arm is near your body.
 This will help you use your whole body when making the pulling motion, rather than just your arm.

 - Once the contest is about to start, engage your core muscles and keep them ‘tight’.
 Doing this will help with the pulling motion, and will give you a minor boost in strength.

 Advantageous hand position

-In addition to positioning your body properly, you also want to get your hand to a position which gives you leverage over your opponent.
+In addition to positioning your body properly, you also want to get your hand to a position that gives you leverage over your opponent.
 This involves the following things:

-- Try to get your hand into a toproll position.
-This involves rotating your hand over your opponent’s, so that your forearm is in prone position, while simultaneously twisting your wrist towards your own body.
+- Try to get your hand into the toproll position.
+This involves rotating your hand over your opponent’s, so that your forearm is in the prone position (facing downward), while simultaneously twisting your wrist toward your own body.

 - You can sort of ‘climb’ with your hand over your opponent’s hand by loosening your hold a bit, and then moving your fingers forward and gripping tightly again once you’ve advanced.

 - To help strengthen your grip, you can curl your thumb and try to get it underneath your own fingers.